signatureai/signature-core-nodes/docs/nodes/numbers.md

             if mode == "max":
                 return (max(a, b),)
             raise ValueError(f"Unsupported mode: {mode}")

     ```

 ## RandomNumber

-Generates a random integer and its float representation
+Generates a random integer and its floating-point representation.

+This class produces a random integer between 0 and MAX_INT and provides both the integer
+value and its floating-point equivalent.

 ### Inputs